galaxyproject/gxadmin/docs/README.report.md

 This command lets you quickly find out information about a user.
 The output is formatted as markdown by default.

+Consider [mdless](https://github.com/ttscoff/mdless) for easier reading in the terminal!

     $ gxadmin report user-info helena-rasche
     # Galaxy User 580